tobiasbueschel/day-calendar/README.md

 Try out the [demo :computer:](https://calendartm.firebaseapp.com/)

 This app renders a series of events on a single day calendar.
-It takes in an array of JavaScript Objects that contains the start and end so:
+It takes an array of JavaScript Objects that contains the start and end time of the event:
 ```javascript
 [
     {start: 30, end: 120},